ampproject/wg-performance/README.md

 Github team https://github.com/orgs/ampproject/teams/wg-performance also includes UI WG members.

 # Communication Channels
-- UI Working Group members will use `#wg-performance` channel on AMP's Slack ([signup](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877)) for real-time discussion.
+- Performance Working Group members will use `#wg-performance` channel on AMP's Slack ([signup](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877)) for real-time discussion.
 The channel is open to anyone, regardless of membership in UI working group.
-- UI Working Group will post **Status Updates** every two weeks as an issue labeled with `Type: Status Update` in this repository.
+- Performance Working Group will post **Status Updates** every two weeks as an issue labeled with `Type: Status Update` in this repository.
-- UI Working Group will post **Announcements and Notices** regarding events as an issue labeled with `Type: Event` in this repository.
+- Performance Working Group will post **Announcements and Notices** regarding events as an issue labeled with `Type: Event` in this repository.
-- UI Working Group will post **Quarterly Roadmap** as an issue labeled with `Type: Roadmap` in this repository.
+- Performance Working Group will post **Quarterly Roadmap** as an issue labeled with `Type: Roadmap` in this repository.

 Any bugs or feature requests related to AMP should NOT be filed in this repository and https://github.com/ampproject/amphtml/issues should be used instead.